modoboa/modoboa/modoboa/bower_components/bootstrap/README.md

     ├── glyphicons-halflings-regular.eot
     ├── glyphicons-halflings-regular.svg
     ├── glyphicons-halflings-regular.ttf
+    ├── glyphicons-halflings-regular.woff
-    └── glyphicons-halflings-regular.woff
+    └── glyphicons-halflings-regular.woff2
 ```

 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (`bootstrap.min.*`).
+CSS [source maps](https://developer.chrome.com/devtools/docs/css-preprocessors) (`bootstrap.*.map`) are available for use with certain browsers' developer tools.
 Fonts from Glyphicons are included, as is the optional Bootstrap theme.